alberand/Blog/content/setup_zephyr_for_stm32.md

 start to play with the system API.

 Firstly, before building an application, we need to configure environment for the Zephyr.
-Luckily, it is simple.
-To do this just `source` the `zephyr-env.sh`
+Luckily, it is simple - just `source` the `zephyr-env.sh`
 script:

 ```shell